Chorus-bdd/Chorus-bdd.github.io/pages/DistributedTesting/DistributedHandlers.md

 ---
 layout: page
-title: Distributed Testing
+title: Distributed Handlers
-section: Remoting
+section: Distributed Testing
 sectionIndex: 10
 ---

-Chorus has some unique capabilities for distributed testing:

-To test distributed systems, you can export step implementations from remote components, and have the interpreter call those components over the network to run test steps.

-Usually when you run a test with Chorus, the interpreter will look for `@Handler` classes with step definitions in its local classpath.
-When you do distributed testing, these Handler classes can be in remote components instead
+Usually when you write BDD tests, you need to provide an implementation for each step locally.

+If you want to interact with any components which are running remotely, it is up to you to find a mechanism to connect to them over the network

+Chorus changes this, by providing client libraries which allow you to implement test steps within the test code

 Chorus provides a mechanism to export step definitions from a remote component - the class `ChorusHandlerJmxExporter`.
 This class can export steps from one or more Handler classes.